aptech/docs/docs/CR-pvTest.rst

 ----------------
 .. function:: pvTest(p1)

-    :param p1: an instance of structure of type PV.
+    :param p1:
-    :type p1: TODO
+    :type p1: an instance of structure of type PV

     :returns: i (*scalar*), if 0, p1 is a proper structure of type PV, else if 1, an improper or unitialized structure of type PV.